 - Permission Violation: A user is trying to execute some function for which he/she does not have sufficient permission – eg. reading data from a secure table

-- Login Exception: A user’s login attempt has failed, usually due to incorrect user name/passsword combination
+- Login Exception: A user’s login attempt has failed, usually due to incorrect user name/password combination

 Data Loss Exceptions

-- Overflow Exception: An attempt was made to insert a data into a field or parameter that is too small – eg: trying to insert a company’s email address into a three-character field
+- Overflow Exception: An attempt was made to insert a date into a field or parameter that is too small – eg: trying to insert a company’s email address into a three-character field

 - Foreign Key Exception: (A foreign key is a field in one table that uniquely identifies a row in another table in the same table.)
 An attempt was made to delete or to insert some data that has a father-to-child dependency – eg. an attempt to enter the details of a meeting’s time in a calendar table without the invitation already being registered in the meeting table

 - Convert Exception: When an attempt is made to save data in a format that does not match the designated type of the field – eg. Date not in the appropriate format or text value for a numeric field